The Rent is Too Da** High

 Ad Tech Should Be Invisible

 Technology partners in the advertising industry soak up way too many headlines.
-Credit should go to the innovative brand, the creative marketing strategy, the compelling content or the engaging user experience.
+Credit should go to the innovative brand, the creative marketing strategy, the compelling content, or the engaging user experience.
 Ad tech is the pipes.
 The pipes are important.
-But tourists don't flock to a city to see the water system...
+But tourists don't flock to a city to see its water system..

 Stakeholders Must Evolve

-Technology and data are a central part of marketing.
-Advertisers, agencies or media companies who outsource the smarts of this are doomed in the long run.
+Technology and data are central parts of marketing.
+Advertisers, agencies, or media companies who outsource the “smarts” in these areas are doomed in the long run.
 It's not enough to just believe it.
-Stakeholders must have a plan in place to evolve to a technology and data driven future whilst also delivering results in the short term.
+Stakeholders must have a plan in place to evolve to a technology- and data-driven future while also delivering business and client results in the short term.

 Consumers don't live in silos.
 Brands operate across different media types and formats.
 And their agencies need to be able to work directly with every possible inventory partner.
 Ad tech must support that at scale, too.

-To enable a buyer to buy more efficiently, the ad tech provider can't: 1) "tax" the seller; 2) require the seller to give up control of inventory or pricing; or 3) force a change in sales work flow that immediately breaks a seller's business.
-If a buyer can't buy the entire marketplace then the buyer needs multiple workflows, which results in inherent inefficiency!
+To enable a buyer to buy more efficiently, the ad tech provider can't: 1) "tax" the seller; 2) require the seller to give up control of inventory or pricing; or 3) force a change in sales workflow that immediately breaks a seller's business.
+If a buyer can't buy the entire marketplace then the buyer needs multiple workflows—which inherently results in inefficiency!